 Pregnancy and Maternity

-For more information about maternity in the workplace, go to our sister-site Refreshing a Career.
+(For more specific information about maternity in the workplace, during or post-pregnancy, go to our sister site Refreshing a Career.)

 This section of the Equality Act refers to any person who belongs to, or who others perceive as belonging to, a group defined by their race, skin colour, nationality, citizenship, or ethnic or national origins.